TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 Screen - Writing 262144 pixels to 512 by 512 file: ss-misc-models-and-spheres.png
 {% endhighlight %}

+That improves the run time by over 1000%, so thats a good thing in my book.

-While we don't need to replicate the build logs for a second scene, we can also discuss the other sphere and mesh scene from the previous homework
+Lets look at a scene that had fewer triangles.
+While we don't need to replicate the build logs for a second scene, we can discuss the other sphere and mesh scene from the previous homework

 ![Super-sampled spheres and meshes after optimization - HW3](/cs636-advanced-rendering-techniques/images/HW_3/ss-solar-spheres-and-supertoroid.png)

 In HW2, before the optimizations, this scene took 13240ms.
 Now with the BVH in play we can cut that down to 479ms

-# Work in progress observations
+## Work in Progress Observations

 The first thing I did was to wrap the polymesh objects in bounding boxes determined by the extreme x, y, and z values of the mesh's individual verticies.
 This saw a massive improvement in render time, On the scene shown above, bounding boxes alone shifted total render time from 513,732ms to  28,889ms, thats an order of magnitude!
 This was on a scene that had several non-polymesh objects and near 15,000 total triangles.
 Since this bounding box change only impacts polymeshes and we still have to test one box per polymesh per pixel and n many spheres per pixel, the benefit of this speedup will scale with total scene complexity, ratio of spheres to triangles, and total number of triangles.

 The next step was a clean up, I had tons of places where I passed around `glm::vec3` pairs of `origin` and `normRayVector`, so I collapsed these into a `Ray` class.
 I did something similar with the Phong shading values, packing these into a `Material` class.

+Once this was done I added the BVH node and the recursive methods to generate and traverse them as listed above.
+Once this was working I was able to observe the exceptional speed up, even beyond what bounding boxes by themselves could do.

-# Discussion of BVH vs Octree
+## Discussion of BVH vs Octree
 for my own future reference: https://computergraphics.stackexchange.com/questions/7828/difference-between-bvh-and-octree-k-d-trees